zelanko/sql-docs.de-de/docs/sql-server/failover-clusters/windows/configure-failureconditionlevel-property-settings.md

 ---
-title: Konfigurieren von FailureConditionLevel-Eigenschafteneinstellungen | Microsoft-Dokumentation ms.custom: ''
+title: Konfigurieren von FailureConditionLevel-Eigenschafteneinstellungen
-ms.date: 03/14/2017
-ms.prod: sql
-ms.reviewer: ''
+describes: 'Use the FailureConditionLevel property to set the conditions for the Always On Failover Cluster Instance (FCI) to fail over or restart. ' ms.custom: seo-lt-2019 ms.date: 03/14/2017 ms.prod: sql ms.reviewer: ''